ikivanc/Firarperest/README.md

 # Firarperest - Native Universal Windows Platform Photo Portfolio Application
-Firarperest is a Windows 10 Universal Windows Platform  Photo Portfolio Application.
-All photos are hosted on http://ikivanc.tumblr.com/
+Firarperest is a Windows 10 Universal Windows Platform Application to showcase my Photo Portfolio.
+I love photography and I compile photos on my personal blog whenever I visit new places.
+All photos are hosted on http://ikivanc.tumblr.com .Using UWP template I would like to add new features such as stylish User Interface, data visulisation on map, places visited by country, photo gallery and so on.

-In this sample project, you will be able understand how you can use Universal Windows Platform features.
-The starter project uses the sample data files that are part of the project in Tumblr10.cs file.
+In this sample project, you will be able understand how you can use Universal Windows Platform features on different Windows Devices families including Desktop, Tablet, Phone and Hololens.
+Project uses the sample data files that are part of the project in Tumblr10.cs file.

 ![](Screenshots/firarperest1.gif)